4 Primary Care Model Options for Patients

 Where the lines between direct pay primary care and concierge medicine blur are with membership fees.

 Some direct pay primary care practices also charge a membership fee, just like concierge medicine.
-This allows them to not have to deal with insurance and also maintain smaller patient panels.
+This allows them not to have to deal with insurance and also maintain smaller patient panels.

 However, others do not charge a membership fee.
 This likely means they are maintaining a larger panel but are eliminating the overhead costs required for dealing with insurance.